tablelandnetwork/docs/docs/smart-contracts/using-sql-helpers.md

 ## [`toDelete`](https://github.com/tablelandnetwork/evm-tableland/blob/b350a363ea3d10bbeb3d3a088e9c27c77c6cae30/contracts/utils/SQLHelpers.sol#L167)

-Define what and how table data should be deleted with `filters` applied to the `DELETE FROM` statement—the returned string should then be passed to `runSQL` for execution.
+Define what and how table data should be deleted with `filters` applied to the `DELETE FROM` statement—the returned string should then be passed to `mutate` for execution.

 ```solidity
 function toDelete(